-- a.
+- b.
 Ballots shall not be counted until online polls have closed on the last day of the elections.
-The Elections Coordinator, Election Board Chair and the REP advisor or the advisor's designee shall count and/or supervise the counting of the ballots once polls have closed. - b.
+The Elections Coordinator, Election Board Chair and the REP advisor or the advisor's designee shall count and/or supervise the counting of the ballots once polls have closed. - c.
 During the voting period the Elections Coordinator shall be locked out of the voting software.
-Administrative control of the software shall be turned over to the REP advisor or to the advisor's designee. - c.
-In order to protect the privacy of voters, ballots, once cast, shall not be viewed by any candidate, or person otherwise involved in a campaign until the official counting after the close of the elections. - (1) In the event of legal right to view ballots, names and other means of personal identification shall be stricken from the ballot.

-XI.
-Disqualification of a Winning Candidate

-a.
-If, after the conclusion of the elections, a candidate who has satisfied the requirements for winning a position specified in Section 1, III (b) of this Code is disqualified by the Election Board or by the Elections Appeals Panel and chooses not to or is unable to appeal the decision, then the candidate receiving the second-highest number of votes for that position shall be declared the winner of the election, even if that candidate has not satisfied all of the requirements for being elected to the position specified in Section 4 of this Code.
+Administrative control of the software shall be turned over to the REP advisor or to the advisor's designee. - d.
+In order to protect the privacy of voters, ballots, once cast, shall not be viewed by any candidate, or person otherwise involved in a campaign until the official counting after the close of the elections. - (1) In the event of legal right to view ballots, names and other means of personal identification shall be stricken from the ballot. - e.
+The candidates that win a plurality of votes in their particular race, up to the amount of open positions in their race will be declared of said race. - XI.
+Disqualification of a Winning Candidate a.
+If, after the conclusion of the elections, a candidate who has satisfied the requirements for winning a position specified in Section 1, III (b) of this Code is disqualified by the Election Board or by the Elections Appeals Panel and chooses not to or is unable to appeal the decision, then the candidate receiving the second-highest number of votes for that position shall be declared the winner of the election, even if that candidate did not receive the most votes.